 Both, Baba Ramdev and Rishikesh in India are synonymous with Yoga, or the Yoga as seen by the modern world.
 Rishikesh has always been considered as a seat of spirituality and the famous abode of Yoga philosophy to people in quest of their inner selves.
 Originally, a number of serious students of Yoga like Swami Sivananda have chosen this place as the conducive spot for performing the mental as well as the physical aspect of sadhana considered mandatory for understanding the spiritual angle of their existence.
 Located on the plains jutted against the outer Himalayas this place is easy to access for many in contrast to the energy sucking trails leading to the abodes of the Gods ( Char Dham) in the inner Himalayas.
 The turquoise colored waters of the Ganges slices through the center of this holi settlement, as present today, imparting it the required dash of holiness.

 What is spirituality?
 Basically, spirituality is the study of the nature and properties of the spirit, or soul as many may know it, and to live one's life as per its principles in order to liberate it from the temptations of the material world.
 To do that one must first become aware of the spirit within oneself, for that to happen the mind needs to be wiped clear of the smoke screen of the ever present chatter of thoughts, which in turn requires a still, steady and calmer ambience.
 This is what Rishikesh provided to the seekers.
-Modern transportation links had long back penetrated this geographically secluded fortress of peace, purity, and other conditions necessary for fomenting, nurturing the spiritual thought.
+Modern transportation links had long back penetrated this geographically secluded fortress of peace, purity, and other conditions necessary for fomenting, nurturing and concentrating on the spiritual thought.
 We can see a deluge of population from across continents pouring into this holy land in search of answers, questions to which have been churning their psyche since forever.

 How has this affected the importance of Rishikesh as a spiritual centre?
 How has the invasion of the modern technology and thought transformed its basic essence?
 How has the concept of Yoga, the instrument of spirituality, as propounded by the sage Patanjali got diluted in Rishikesh today?
 As per Patanjali Yogais nothing but arresting of the modifications the untamed mind goes through incessantly.
 Let us explore how close is the Rishikesh of today to providing conditions which facilitate the process of delving into one's spirit.